 Habitat and Conservation

 The EAB can infest all types of ash trees.
 Adults can fly at least ½ mile from their home trees, but many infestations start when people move infested ash wood into uninfested areas.
-The US and MO departments of agriculture have placed several Missouri counties under quarantine.
-Follow the links below for updated maps and quarantine information.
-No one may move ash nursery stock, any part of an ash tree, or firewood cut from any hardwood species outside of these counties and the state.
+Places infested with EAB are under quarantine.
+No one may move ash nursery stock, any part of an ash tree, or firewood cut from any hardwood species outside of infested counties and the state.

 Adult beetles nibble on ash foliage but cause little damage.
 The larvae, however, feed on the inner bark of ash trees, disrupting the tree's ability to transport water and nutrients, which eventually kills the tree.
 All of Missouri’s native ashes can be affected, including green, white, pumpkin, and blue ash.
 Horticultural cultivars (such as Autumn Purple white ash or Marshall Seedless green ash) can be killed as well.
 The EAB infests trees ranging from saplings to fully mature specimens.